Mycophenolate (CellCept/Myfortic)

 Why do I have stomach problems?

 GI side effects are common with mycophenolate.
-Taking it with food may help (though reduces absorption).
-The enteric-coated form (Myfortic) may have fewer GI effects.
+Taking it with food may reduce GI symptoms but lowers absorption - discuss with your prescriber whether to take it with food or to switch to the enteric-coated form (Myfortic), which may have fewer GI effects without compromising absorption.

 How long until it works?